ResearchObject/ro-tutorials/02-identity/README.md

 `app://77a2d494-bbd6-410e-a0cf-d48abd5e0ea9/analyse2.py`.

 Which variant to use to resolve depends on the uniqueness constraints for the URI and the research object.
-The SHA-256 checksum of the ZIP-file is useful for identifying a RO Bundle uniquely based on its binary content, no matter where it is hosted, but would always give a new identifier for ROs that are generated on demand, and does not take into account any changes of external URIs.
-A location-based UUID would be the same for any RO Bundle downloaded from the same location, even if their content might have changed.
-A random UUID is most probably uniquely, and useful for security sandboxing, but have no direct relation to the Research Object Bundle.
+The _SHA-256 checksum_ of the ZIP-file is useful for identifying a RO Bundle uniquely based on its binary content, no matter where it is hosted, but would always give a new identifier for ROs that are generated on demand (e.g. becaue of timestamps within the ZIP-file), and still does not take into account any changes of external URIs.

+A _location-based UUID_ would be the same for any
+RO Bundle downloaded from the same location, even if their content might have changed.
+A _random UUID_ is most probably unique in the universe, and useful for security sandboxing, but have no direct relation to the Research Object Bundle.

 ### Identifying aggregated resources